 - One complete school year of distance assistance to help guide and help your wellness team create a sustainable culture of health in your school.

-- Your own personal wellness resource coach, a Healthy Kids Challenge registered licensed dietitian, with expertise and years of working with schools and community groups in the area of school food service, child nutrition, school wellness policies, health and wellness in schools, and creating sustainable healthy change.
+- Your own personal wellness resource coach, a HKC registered licensed dietitian, with expertise and years of working with schools and community groups in the area of school food service, child nutrition, school wellness policies, health and wellness in schools, and creating sustainable healthy change.

 - An initial phone assessment by your coach to help guide assistance and healthy school change action plans.

 - Assistance includes resources to help guide team meetings and wellness action plans for EFFECTIVE results.

 The HKC mission is to “develop leaders who help kids and families eat healthy and move more."